 The Hobbit: An Unexpected Journey

 Despite a sincere passion for the material, Peter Jackson's decision to split the story into three parts does more harm than good.
 Most of the film's story is composed of the book's early stand alone adventures that don't contribute much to the larger story.
 Worse, it has a B story that's mostly unrelated to the main story.
 Despite being shorter than the other Lord of the Rings films, it feels longer due to some scenes being longer than they should have been and others just being pure fluff to pad out an already shallow story segment.
 Most of the redeeming qualities are around the cast.
 Martin Freeman was aptly cast for the role of Bilbo, though his character's evolution was rushed into heroism far too quickly.
 Anthony Serkis's triumphant return as Gollum was one of the few perfect scenes in the film in both accuracy and pacing.
-Hopefully, future installments of this story will have higher stakes and tighter narratives because this was a lackluster start that kicks off its trilogy almost as ineffectively as The Phantom Menace
+Hopefully, future installments of this story will have higher stakes and tighter narratives because this was a lackluster start that kicks off its trilogy almost as ineffectively as The Phantom Menace.

 Score: C+